DKNorad/url_extract_from_spreadsheet/README.md

 The script only works with the following file extensions - xlsx, xlsm, xltx, xltm.

 ## Changelog:
+12-Oct-2023
+- Error handling if links.txt is not created yet.

 11-Oct-2023
 - Rewrote the Tkinter code in order to work independent of OS.
 Tested on Linux and Windows.
 - Added a button to directly open the output file.